nuiben/DataDelivery/README.md

 # DataDelivery

 Welcome to my Data Engineering Portfolio!
 This repository showcases my journey in building an end-to-end data solution, from database setup to advanced ETL processes and finally to a data warehousing solution.
-This is my spin on implementing a project based on the topics I'm learning from [IBM's Data Engineering Basics](https://www.edx.org/professional-certificate/ibm-data-engineering) on edX.
+This is my spin on implementing a project based on the topics I'm learning from [IBM's Data Engineering](https://www.edx.org/professional-certificate/ibm-data-engineering) professional certificate on edX.

 All details of the project are subject to change and improvement.